swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 <div class='out'><pre class='out'><code>[1] 3 3 3 3
 </code></pre></div>

-But we can also now call `center()` with just one parameter, in which case `desired` is automatically assigned the default value of `0`:
+But we can also now call `center()` with just one argument, in which case `desired` is automatically assigned the default value of `0`:

 <pre class='in'><code>more_data <- 5 + test_data